 Certified Genetic Counselor

 Basser Center for BRCA, Mariann and Robert MacDonald Cancer Risk Evaluation Center

-Chronic obstructive pulmonary disease (COPD) causes millions of Americans to suffer years of intolerable shortness of breath.
-With the help of the Health-Tech Design and Development Program, Jake Brenner created Right Air, a respiratory device that fits like a shell over the anterior chest and abdomen and offloads the work of breathing.
+Chronic obstructive pulmonary disease (COPD) causes millions of Americans to suffer years of intolerable shortness of breath, a symptom that becomes more pronounced during physical activity.
+Jake Brenner created AIR-AD, a fully mobile, non-invasive, wearable respiratory assist device designed to offload the work of breathing for COPD patients.

 Featured innovator: Jake Brenner, MD, PhD, Founder of RightAir, Attending Physician, Pulmonary, Allergy & Critical Care, Hospital of the University of Pennsylvania